 There are a number of notable cities and towns in the Bay of Plenty.
 The city of Rotorua is conveniently located in the middle of some great volcanic attractions.
 For this reason and also due to city's close proximity with Auckland and it's international airport, Rotorua is one of New Zealand's most popular tourist attractions.

 Volcanic reserves abound and are located in and around Rotorua.
 The more popular reserves include: Te Puia, Waimangu, Waiotapu, Hells Gate and The Hidden Valley.
 It is hard to choose the best one to visit as they all have excellent examples of geysers, mud pools, fumeroles, thermal rivers, volcanic terraces, and hot springs.
 But each is unique and has that special attraction found nowhere else.
 Te Puia has a small Maori village, Waiotapu is the most colourful thermal area, Waimangu has the world's largest boiling lake, and Hells Gate has the the largest hot waterfall in the southern hemisphere.

-The area around Rotorua is also famous for its many beautiful lakes which are ideal for fishing, swimming, and other water based activities.
-Rotorua is also the best place in New Zealand to see and learn about Maori culture.
+The area around Rotorua is also famous for its lakes which are ideal for fishing, swimming, and other water based activities.
+Rotorua is possibly the best place in New Zealand to see and learn about Maori culture too.

-Just off the coast of Tauranga is White Island, an active volcano that erupts regularly everyday.
-Sightseeing flights over White Island are highly recommended.
-It you want to venture further afield you could also add in the 3 volcanoes in nearby Tongariro National Park, as well as nearby Mt Tarawera.
+Just off the coast of Tauranga is White Island, an active volcano where you can walk right up to the crater.
+Sightseeing flights over White Island are highly recommended and are safer, but you can also venture further afield on a volcanic areial tour and include three volcanoes in nearby Tongariro National Park, as well as Mt Tarawera in Rotorua.

-The Bay of Plenty is one of the most scenic and diverse regions in New Zealand, and freelance visitors to New Zealand have been known to end up staying much longer here than anticipated leaving little time to explore the rest of the country.
+The Bay of Plenty is one of the most scenic and diverse regions in New Zealand, and freelance visitors to New Zealand have been known to end up staying much longer here than anticipated at the expense of the rest of the country.